-- 1. Remove the pushrod, dust boot and retainer from your original master cylinder.
-These parts will be transferred to your new master cylinder. - 2.
-Remove the master cylinder from the vice and install on the firewall, secure with factory hardware.
-Be very careful not spill any brake fluid on any painted surfaces as it will damage your paint. - 3.
-Carefully remove the bleeder kit nozzles and install the brake lines in the appropriate ports. - 4.
-Install the brake line with the 1⁄2" fitting to the port for the rear brakes (port furthest from the firewall) - 5.
-Install the 3/8-24 fitting into the port for the front brakes (port closest to the firewall) - 6.
+- 1. Remove the master cylinder from the vice and install on the firewall, secure with factory hardware.
+Be very careful not spill any brake fluid on any painted surfaces as it will damage your paint. - 2.
+Carefully remove the bleeder kit nozzles and install the brake lines in the appropriate ports. - 3.
+Install the brake line with the 1⁄2" fitting to the port for the rear brakes (port furthest from the firewall) - 4.
+Install the 3/8-24 fitting into the port for the front brakes (port closest to the firewall) - 5.
 Secure all brake lines and check for leaks.